wuzhanglin/CarND-Advanced-Lane-Lines/README.md

 - There is still problems detecting the lane where there are light noises in the challenge videos, we can try some other color spaces to reduce the light noises
 - The speed to produce the video is a little bit slow, there is space to improve the algorithm of the line detection and calculations
 - More improvements and information could be use from frame to frame to make pipeline more robust

+## Appendix

+#### Reviews from Udacity:
+It is obvious that you have put a lot of thought and hard work into this project, and the results are very impressive!
+The pipeline does an excellent job of identifying the lane lines in the project video, and the write-up is very thorough, making your project a pleasure to review!

+I am super happy that you visited and got useful information from the Slack Channel and are having a great learning experience.
+Keep up with this spirit and post your difficulties on the channel as well, sure you will make a great Self-Driving Car Engineer.

+This work could be nominated for excellence, as such, it will be nice to get feedback of the experience in the comment section after rating this review.
+Good luck with the next project!